Best Customer Success Software: 12 Top Tools Compared

 TL;DR

-But you can't drive over to the homes and offices of your thousands of users, lurk over their shoulders, and coach each of them on how to best use your app.
+You can't drive over to the homes and offices of your thousands of users, lurk over their shoulders, and coach each of them on how to best use your app.
 (And even if you could, please don't.)

-Informed and intentional actions make up any worthwhile customer success plan, which means you'll need a way to dive deep into your user data and feedback.
+You need a proactive customer success strategy to align your product with both internal and customer expectations.
+Informed and intentional actions make up any worthwhile customer success plan, which means you need a way to dive deep into your user data and feedback.
 The right customer success software will help you determine what your customers need and how to give it to them - all while helping your company achieve success of its own.

 In this guide, we'll break down what customer success software actually does, compare the top 12 tools on the market, and give you a framework for choosing the right one based on your team's size, goals, and tech stack.